 B.S., University of Arizona, 1989; Ph.D., Indiana University 1994.

-Courses taught: research methods, seminar, general chemistry, physical chemistry, instrumental methods of analysis, and research.
+Courses taught: general chemistry, physical chemistry, the art and science of brewing, and research.

 You can schedule an office hour meeting with me here.